Can my business sponsor Whack and Roll?

 Who can play?

 Whack and Roll has a division for nearly everyone.
-The Saturday non-profit tournament is for high school and up.
+The Saturday open and novice tournaments are for high school and up.
 One player on each team should have some relationship to the organization.
 The Survivor tournament is held on Friday evening.

 How many people are on a team?

 Can I play in more than one tournament?

-Teenagers can play in Survivor and the non-profit invitational.
+Teenagers can play in the Friday Survivor and one of the Saturday tournaments.

 How competitive is it?

 All the tournaments are competitive, and offer chances to advance to finals rounds, which are sometimes quite intense.
-We are working on opening a Novice division for Saturday play.
-This would be open to new players or those who’ve never advanced to afternoon rounds in the past.
+We have a Novice division for Saturday play.
+This is open to new players or those who’ve never advanced to afternoon rounds in the past.

 What if I don’t know how to play?

 There will be an instructional period prior to each tournament.
-If you want to get serious, participate in the free clinics on any Sunday in April and May.
+If you want to get serious, participate in the free clinics on scheduled Sundays in April and May.
 You can read the rules here and find more resources at croquetyourway.com.
 You can also find a lot of tips on youtube.

 What is the “Lunch Bash”?

 The Lunch Bash is our grand celebration of the weekend.
 Sponsors and participating organizations will receive tickets to the event.
 All of our sponsors and participating non-profits will be recognized.
-Each organization will have a representative come up and receive the $500 check.
 Some players will be done playing at this point and be able to just relax and enjoy the food and celebration.
-Qualifiers will be served first so they can proceed to quarterfinals rounds.
+Qualifiers will be served first so they can proceed to semi-final rounds.

 What does the money raised go to support?